-Note: Prosecutions being handled jointly by the local District Attorney and the Justice Center Special Prosecutor are listed as Justice Center Prosecutions.
-Arrests handled jointly by Justice Center and local police department listed as Justice Center arrests.
+Note: Prosecutions being handled jointly by a local District Attorney's office and the Justice Center's Special Prosecutor are listed as Justice Center prosecutions.
+Arrests handled jointly by the Justice Center and a local police department are listed as Justice Center arrests.

-Note: Arrests and prosecutions previously reported but re-categorized as non-Justice Center or transferred between the local District Attorney's Office to the Justice Center Special Prosecutor to proceed with the prosecution will not be reported again in arrest/prosecution detail, but will be adjusted in the year to date totals.
+Note: Arrests and prosecutions previously reported, but re-categorized as non-Justice Center or transferred from a local District Attorney's office to the Justice Center's Special Prosecutor for prosecution will not be reported again in arrest/prosecution detail, but will be adjusted in the year-to-date totals.